 Mike Attanasio is Partner-in-Charge of the San Diego office and Chair of the firmwide Litigation Department.
 He also serves on the firm's Management Committee.
-Mr. Attanasio is a Fellow of the American College of Trial Lawyers and has been recognized as a Game Changer by The Recorder, one of the Top 100 Lawyers in California by the Daily Journal and one of the Top 10 Lawyers in San Diego by Super Lawyers.
+Mr. Attanasio is a Fellow of the American College of Trial Lawyers and has been recognized as a Game Changer by The Recorder, one of the Top 100 Lawyers in California by the Daily Journal, and one of the Top 10 Lawyers in San Diego by Super Lawyers.

 Mr. Attanasio represents companies in a wide range of industries in complex business litigation, including securities and consumer class actions, commercial contract litigation, and disputes involving corporate governance and breaches of fiduciary duty.
 Mr. Attanasio, a former federal prosecutor, also specializes in white collar criminal defense and internal investigations.
 He has represented individuals and corporations in proceedings and investigations being conducted by various United States Attorney's Offices, the SEC, the FBI, congressional committees, and Major League Baseball.

 Mr. Attanasio is an experienced jury trial lawyer who has tried numerous cases to verdict in courts around the country.
 Recently, he was co-trial counsel for baseball legend Roger Clemens in the obstruction of Congress and perjury prosecution brought against Clemens by the U.S. Attorney's Office for the District of Columbia.
 After a nine-week trial, the jury returned not guilty verdicts on all six counts.
 Mr. Attanasio's cross-examination of prosecution witness Andy Pettitte, a former teammate of Clemens, was called a key turning point in the trial by several observers.
 Mr. Attanasio also took the lead in debunking DNA evidence that prosecutors claimed linked Clemens to the use of performance enhancing drugs.